 New Jersey Heroin Possession Defense Lawyers Will Fight For You

-Heroin possession is a 3rd degree felony in New Jersey and comes with a five-year prison term and a large fine of up to $35,000.
+Heroin possession is a third degree felony in New Jersey and may result in a five-year jail term and a substantial fine of up to $35,000.

 Protect Yourself from These Serious Heroin Charges